 Technology will continue to push options like non-dental teeth whitening

 In conclusion, no matter what the future holds, technology is changing the options available.
 The benefits to the consumer will only increase.
-It’s worth noting the rules are evolving where self-help and the rights of consumers’ are concerned.
+It’s worth noting the rules are evolving where self-help and the rights of consumers are concerned.
 Far too many people possess limited time and resources to cave to the pressure of outdated methods of doing business.
 State boards continue to force these practices on a savvy population.
-Citizens who can just as easily find an answer without their help with no ill effects whatsoever.
+Citizens who can just as easily find an answer without their help and with no ill effects whatsoever.

 Find out how Press On Veneers is working to create affordable new smile enhancements with the Bilistic Teeth Cleaning System.
 Transform the appearance of your smile without a dentist visit.
-Before you pay thousands for Lumineers or a Snap On Smile, call with Laurie Hall today about your removable veneer.
+Before you pay thousands for Lumineers or a Snap On Smile, call Laurie Hall today about your removable veneer.
 On the cutting edge of technology, a beautiful, affordable smile is now your dental choice.